 - Saving for or paying off a mortgage?

 - A special gift?

-- Traveling for a year abroad with an international bank account?
+- Traveling for a year abroad?

 We all have a general idea that we want to be rich, but part of learning how to manage money better is knowing specifically which direction we want to go and why.
 Once we have these destinations in mind, we can then turn our attention towards the more short term goals.